nablarch/nablarch-document/en/application_framework/application_framework/blank_project/CustomizeDB.rst

 ===========================

 ---------------------------------------------
-Modification of the config file
+Modification of the properties file
 ---------------------------------------------

-Modify the following location in env.config.
+Modify the following location in env.properties.

 .. list-table::
   :header-rows: 1